rarruda/plendit/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+The steps needed are described in detail below.
+Roughly, setup consis of:

+- Install postgres.app and start it
+- Install elasticsearch and start it
+- Check out the code
+- Install ruby
+- Install ruby gems the project depends on
+- Run rake task to create database
+- Run rake task to run database migrations
+- Run rake task to load sample user data
+- Run rails console and run elasticsearch related commands

+At this point you should be able to start the server with `rails server`.

 Things you may want to cover:

 * Ruby version